pubudu538/Oracle-DB-Client/oracle-db-test-client-in-docker/Readme.md

 -------- Building the Docker Image -----------

+1. Create a folder call packages within the home folder.
-1. Copy jdk-7u80-linux-x64.tar.gz pack to packages folder in Home location.
+2. Copy jdk-7u80-linux-x64.tar.gz pack to packages folder in Home location.
-2. Run bash build.sh to build the docker Image
+3. Run bash build.sh to build the docker Image

 ---------- Running the docker Container ----------